 DAVID P. RILEY.
-The Company and MM entered into an employment agreement with Mr. Riley dated as of January 1, 1988, as amended effective as of January 1, 1991, as amended June 17, 1993 and as authorized by the Board of Directors for amendment on February 9, 1995.
-The employment agreement after such amendments will provide for Mr. Riley to serve as President of the Company and President and Chief Executive Officer of MM (or in such other executive capacities as the Board of Directors of the Company and MM may designate) for a term ending December 31, 2000, and for the payment of compensation to him at a minimum rate of \$300,000 per year.
+The Company and MM entered into an employment agreement with Mr. Riley dated as of January 1, 1988, as restated and amended January 1, 1995.
+The employment agreement, as amended, provides for Mr. Riley to serve as President of the Company and President and Chief Executive Officer of MM (or in such other executive capacities as the Board of Directors of the Company and MM may designate) for a term ending December 31, 2000, and for the payment of compensation to him at a minimum rate of \$300,000 per year.
 The agreement further provides that Mr. Riley shall be entitled to one-half of the amounts credited to the Company's executive bonus pool (i.e., 6% of the operating profits of MM, calculated prior to tax, interest, corporate office, and other allocation charges).
 The agreement contains provisions for termination in the event of death or disability, or for cause, and for the payment of base salary (subject to adjustment) for certain periods following termination of employment in certain events.
-The agreement provides that after Mr. Riley's termination for any reason, it will pay Mr. Riley or his designee retirement benefits in equal monthly installments commencing on the first day of the month following the later to occur of (i) the date of such termination of employment, or (ii) Mr. Riley's 55th birthday (whether or not he is then living).
+The agreement provides that after Mr. Riley's termination for any reason, the Company will pay Mr. Riley or his designee retirement benefits in equal monthly installments commencing on the first day of the month following the later to occur of (i) the date of such termination of employment, or (ii) Mr. Riley's 55th birthday (whether or not he is then living).
 Each monthly installment of retirement benefits shall be in an amount (subject to consumer price index ("CPI") adjustments) equal to one-twelfth (1/12) of certain percentages (ranging from 10% to 50%) of Mr. Riley's total compensation in effect during the last year of his employment with the Company, depending on the date of termination of employment.
 Retirement benefits will be paid to Mr. Riley for his life, or if he dies before age 75, such benefits, reduced by 50%, will be paid to his spouse until Mr. Riley would have attained age 75.